apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-report-style.md

 }

 %% This package finds the number of pages in a document.
-%% The complier must be run twice to find the LastPage number.
+%% The compiler must be run twice to find the LastPage number.
 \RequirePackage{lastpage}       % To allow page 'n' of 'm'
 \newcommand{\thispageof}{Page~\thepage~of~\pageref*{LastPage}}